DoctorLogicProduct/dltest/_posts/2019-03-06-social-reputation-test-2.md

 ---
-post_title: This is a post with a really long title about social reputation and dogs and how both can make you a happy person
+post_title: This is a post with a really long title about social reputation
 date: 2019-03-06 06:00:00 +0000
 post_author: Keisha Dunstan
 tags: